 DISC profile test questions

 The Extended DISC® questionnaire consists of 24 forced-choice questions.
 The questionnaire is a self-assessment, read each statement carefully and answer truthfully.
 Remember that when it comes to behaviour, there is no right or wrong answer.

-While answering the questions, imagine describing yourself in your current work role.
+While answering the disc profile questions, imagine describing yourself in your current work role.
 Each of the 24 questions contains four statements.
 Begin by choosing the statement that describes you most.
 Click the corresponding box in the column marked with an 'M.' Then select the statement that describes you least and click the relevant box marked 'L.'

 DISC profile test answers

-After completing the questionnaire, you will receive a copy of the report from your manager or business coach.
+After completing the disc profile questionnaire, you will receive a copy of the report from your manager or business coach.
 They will schedule a time with you to sit down and debrief the report with you.
 This is a great time to ask any questions you have about your report or discuss any concerns.

 The true value of DISC assessments come from using the methodology consistently in your daily interactions.
 Self-awareness is vital in understanding how we prefer to do things.
 Long-term success is created when we learn to adjust our behaviours to others' DISC styles.
-We recommend you refer back to your DISC assessment regularly.
+We recommend you refer back to your DISC profile assessment regularly.
 This will help you to develop practical steps to adapt your behaviour with the DISC styles to help create more productive interactions.